JetStreamSham/ZGloom-vita/README.md

 4. Compile with `make`.

 # TODO
-Change renderer
+Change renderer<br>
-Perhaps a launcher for all Gloom versons
+Perhaps a launcher for all Gloom versions?

 # License